Arpit-Rulania/quantum-Cryptography-LWE/docs/.hugo/README.md

 ## Separate Directories

-To include graphics, create a folder inside the `content/` directory that matches the filename of your presentation.
+To include graphics, create a folder inside the `../slides/` directory that matches the filename of your presentation.

-For example, if your presentation file was called `presentationABC.md`, create a folder called `presentationABC` such that `content/presentationABC` exists.
+For example, if your presentation file was called `presentationABC.md`, create a folder called `presentationABC` such that `../slides/presentationABC` exists.

 ```
-content
+slides
 +--presentationABC
 |  \--image.png
 \--presentationABC.md